telerik/docs-seed/README.md

     Here is a list of the build parameters and their purpose:

     * `LatestBinariesPath`&mdash;The path to where you have the `.dll`+`.xml` pairs of code you want documented.
-The format is usually something like `\\\\someNetworkServer\MySourceFiles` or `C:\work\myFolder`.
+The format is usually resembles `\\\\someNetworkServer\MySourceFiles` or `C:\work\myFolder`.
 The escaping of the backslashes is an example for using this as a build parameter.

-    * `DocsRepoName`&mdash;The name of the repo with your actual contents.
-The build assumes the docs-seed repo and the content repo are in adjacent folders.
-So, it is, for example just `blazor-docs` or `winforms-docs`, or `teststudio/docs` (when the docs are nested further down in a folder inside your repo).
+    * `DocsRepoName`&mdash;The name of the repo with your contents.
+By default, the build expects that the docs-seed repo and the content repo are located in adjacent folders.
+So, for example, pass only `blazor-docs` or `winforms-docs`, or `teststudio/docs` (when the docs are nested further down in a folder inside your repo).

     * `DocumentationBaseUrl`&mdash;The base URL of your docs when on the live server.
 Used for the `sitemap.xml` file.
 For example, `https://docs.telerik.com/blazor-ui/`.

-    * `DocsRepoApiAssetsFolder`&mdash;This is where the build assets specific to your repo reside (at the time of writing, search, footer templates, feedback form, plus a little of bit of styles).
-If you copy from an existing repo, this would always be `_assetsApi`.
+    * `DocsRepoApiAssetsFolder`&mdash;This is the location for the build assets specific to your repo (at the time of writing, search, footer templates, feedback form, plus some styles).
+If you copy from an existing repo, this is always `_assetsApi`.

-    * `HasApiFilter`&mdash;An `optional` parameter in case you want to avoid generating API reference docs for certain classes or their members.
-See the [DocFx docs on the matter](https://dotnet.github.io/docfx/tutorial/howto_filter_out_unwanted_apis_attributes.html) for syntax and examples.
+    * `HasApiFilter`&mdash;An `optional` parameter in case you want to avoid generating API reference docs for some classes or their members.
+See the [DocFX docs on the matter](https://dotnet.github.io/docfx/tutorial/howto_filter_out_unwanted_apis_attributes.html) for syntax and examples.
 To use this filter, you must add a file in your repo with the desired filter contents, and put it in `<DocsRepoApiAssetsFolder>\filterConfig.yml`.
 The file is always at the root of the API assets folder, and is always called `filterConfig.yml`.
-Here's what docfx generate at the time of writing (10 Jul 2019, docfx version 2.40.5):
+Here's what DocFX generates at the time of writing (10 Jul 2019, DocFX version 2.40.5):

       **C#**